Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Stereotypes: atpVariation
 Tags: vh.latestBindingTime=preCompileTime
-#@SECTION: 0..1 aggr This attribute can be taken to contribute to the
-creation of symbolic name values.
+0..1 aggr This attribute can be taken to contribute to the creation of symbolic name values.

 Table 7.52: ServiceDependency